hkravi18/AEM-API/README.md

 - JWT is used to authenticate the user

->IMP NOTE: Since Prisma is used for this project, data sanitation is already managed by Prisma psql queries

 ## Database
 Posgtress is used as a primary database for this project along with Prisma as an ORM.